What is the test for estoppel in employment law?

 What is the impact of issue estoppel on collateral attack?
 (Yukon, Canada)

-What is the test for binding estimates?
+What is the test for incorporating a document in a statement of claim?
 (Yukon, Canada)

 X